Dreaming of a Composite Slate Roof … on a Bargain Mansion!

 Tamara Day has a great job.
 She buys run-down, beat-up homes for a bargain … and then returns them to their “mansion” status.
 For a recent home project in Kansas City, she relied on composite slate roofing from DaVinci Roofscapes to help her transform a property.

 “I don’t just flip these homes,” says Day, host of Bargain Mansion television show on the DIY Network.
 “I love them and design every detail with a historic and modern perspective.
-I save what I can, but I bring in modern beauty every chance I get.”
+I save what I can.
+However, I bring in modern beauty every chance I get.”

 New Roof for Old Home